nxp-mcuxpresso/mcux-sdk-examples/evkmcimx7ulp/driver_examples/tpm/simple_pwm/readme.txt

 Overview
 ========
 The TPM project is a simple demonstration program of the SDK TPM driver.
-It sets up the TPM hardware block to output a center-aligned PWM signal.
-The PWM dutycycle is manually updated.
+It sets up the TPM hardware block to output a center-aligned PWM signal(24kHZ).
+The PWM duty cycle is manually updated and is initially 10%.
 On boards that have an LED connected to the TPM pins, the user will see a change in LED brightness if user enter different values.